What Is CFD Trading?

 - You can profit and incur losses from both rising and falling prices

 The term ‘derivatives product’ simply means that when trading CFDs, you don’t actually own the underlying asset.
 You’re simply speculating on whether the price will rise or fall.
 When you trade a CFD, you are agreeing to exchange the difference in the price of an asset from the moment the contract is opened, to the moment it’s closed.

 Let’s take stock investing as an example.
 You’d like to purchase 10,000 shares of Barclays and its share price is 280p, which means that the total investment would cost you £28,000, not including the commission or other fees your broker would charge for the transaction.
 In exchange for this, you receive a stock certificate, legal documentation that certifies ownership of shares.
 In other words, you have something physical to hold in your hands until you decide to sell them, preferably for a profit.

 With CFDs, however, you don’t own those Barclays shares.
-You’re simply speculating, and potentially profiting, from the same movements in share price.
+You’re simply speculating from the same movements in share price.

 What Is Leverage in CFD Trading?

 Leverage means you gain a much larger market exposure for a relatively small initial deposit.
-In other words, your return on your investment is significantly larger than in other forms of trading.
+In other words, your potential return or loss on your investment is significantly larger than in other forms of trading.